 Child Custody and Visitation

-A guardianship can help protect children in these unfortunate circumstances by allowing another adult to stand in for the parents and to provide the affected children with a loving and safe home.
-In these situations, the adult seeking to become the guardian over the children must obtain a legal guardianship from a court in order to make important decisions on behalf of the children, such as school and health care decisions.
+A guardianship can help protect families in these unfortunate circumstances by allowing another adult to stand in for the parents and to provide the affected children with a loving and safe home.
+In these situations, the adult seeking to become a guardian must obtain a legal guardianship from a court.
+This legal document will allow them to make important decisions on behalf of the children, such as those surrounding school and healthcare.

 Contempt and Enforcement of Court Orders